DJ Trevi: CS Recordings label and Apocalypse 2012

-"Love" and "Apocalypse 2012" were featured in the documentary Gay Latino Los Angeles: Coming Of Age.Music: SoundTrack Listing to Gay Latino.
-LA "Schizophrenia" was featured on the mega-series Amsterdam Dance Essentials: Hard Dance, and became one of the most downloaded songs on iTunes.
+"Love" and "Apocalypse 2012" were featured in the documentary Gay Latino Los Angeles: Coming Of Age.
+"Schizophrenia" was featured on the mega-series Amsterdam Dance Essentials: Hard Dance and became one of the most downloaded songs on iTunes.

-On August 14, 2012, "No Way Out" was released, and was nominated for Best Dance/Electronic single of the year at the 23rd Annual L.A.
+On August 14, 2012, "No Way Out" was released and was nominated for Best Dance/Electronic Single of the Year at the 23rd Annual L.A.
 Music Awards.

-In 2013 Alvarado teamed up with Mike Avery and Tiffany Jackson and released the single "Movin'", his first single to reach the top 20 on Track It Down's Hard Dance Charts.
+In 2013, Alvarado teamed up with Mike Avery and Tiffany Jackson and released the single "Movin'", his first single to reach the top 20 on Track It Down's Hard Dance Charts.
 The follow-up, a Billy Seal remix of "Apocalypse", also reached the top 10 on Track It Down's Electro House Charts.

 Spanish TV, film and Dancing Nowhere

 In 2021 Alvarado played a DJ in the film Party Beast.
 He made his Spanish prime-time TV debut on the third season of Cuatro's reality series First Dates.

 With high ratings and a trending base on social media, Alvarado made headlines.

 He announced that he would release new techno music under the name Martin Treavor.